CSYE-6225-FALL23/iac-pulumi/README.md

 Other resources which do not incur cost
 - SSL Certificates - Public SSL/TLS certificates provisioned through AWS Certificate Manager are free
 - AMI's - AMI's itself are not chargable but the EBS associated with it will be

+## How can we improve this?
+- Automate `pulumi up` and check resource status

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](.\LICENSE) file for details.